Magnoliaceae (magnolia family) Magnolia

 Two of eight saucer magnolia trees where Dueña St enters Escondido Mall, behind Memorial Church.
 Sairus Patel, 2 Feb 2017

-Originating in the garden of retired French cavalry officer Étienne Soulange-Bodin near Paris around 1820, this group of crosses and back-crosses between southeastern China species M. denudata and M. liliiflora are likely to have occurred in Japanese gardens long before that.
+Originating in the garden of retired French cavalry officer Étienne Soulange-Bodin near Paris around 1820, though likely to have occurred in Japanese gardens long before that, this group of crosses and back-crosses between southeastern China species M. denudata and M. liliiflora has elevated Soulange-Bodin’s name to eternal floral fame.
 Cultivated varieties are multitudinous and can be hard to tell apart.
-None have been documented for campus specimens.
-Nurseries may not specify a cultivar name.
+None have been documented for campus specimens; nurseries may not specify a cultivar name.

-The most conspicuous examples are a trio near the Post Office flagpole and a group of eight where Dueña Street enters Escondido Mall.
+The most conspicuous examples are a group of eight where Dueña Street enters Escondido Mall and a trio near the Post Office flagpole.
 One is on the east side of the Bookstore.
 A majestic specimen stands at 821 San Francisco Court.
 In Palo Alto, a massive 11-trunked centenarian that bore about 2000 flowers was reported adjacent to 125 Middlefield Road, opposite Hawthorne Avenue, but was lost around 2005.

 Magnolia × soulangeana